| Title: | The ScottKnott Clustering Algorithm |

 mean.pch |

 A vector of plotting symbols or characters.
-Only if type are "point". |
+Used only when |

 mean.lwd |